 The company's customers include a diversified base of leading food processors.
+Included in these companies are several large international food processing companies, which account for a significant portion of the revenues of this business segment, although none of which is greater than 10% of net sales.
 A large portion of the company's revenues have been generated from producers of pre-cooked meat products such as hot dogs, dinner sausages, poultry, and lunchmeats; however, the company believes that it can leverage its expertise and product development capabilities in thermal processing to organically grow into new end markets.

 Food processing has quickly become a highly competitive landscape dominated by a few large conglomerates that possess a variety of food brands.
 The consolidation of food processing plants associated with industry consolidation drives a need for more flexible and efficient equipment that is capable of processing large volumes in quicker cycle times.
 In recent years, food processors have had to conform to the demands of "big-box" retailers, including, most importantly, greater product consistency and exact package weights.
 Food processors are beginning to realize that their old equipment is no longer capable of efficiently producing adequate uniformity in the large product volumes required, and they are turning to equipment manufacturers that offer product consistency, innovative packaging designs and other solutions.
-To protect their own brands and reputations, big-box retailers are also dictating food safety standards that are actually stricter than government regulations.
+To protect their own brands and reputations, big-box retailers are also dictating food safety standards that are often more strict than government regulations.